Shipping Car from USA to Spain

 In terms of timing, it will take about five weeks with the RoRo method from the East Coast, and six to seven weeks with the RoRo method from the West Coast.

-The final price you will pay will also depend on your car’s year/make/model, which departure shipping port you use, and whether you bring the car to the port or we come get it for you.
+The final price you will pay will also depend on your car’s year/make/model, which departure shipping port you use, and whether you bring the car to the port or we come to get it for you.

 Vehicle Import Tax & Duty & Destination Handling Charge

 To ship a car from the USA to Spain, it will cost you 20% Import Tax and 9% VAT (Value Added Tax).
 Please contact us so we can give you our Clearing Agent’s information.
-There is a destination handling charge of approximately $300 for RoRo and $500 for shared container.
+There is a destination handling charge of approximately $300 for RoRo and $500 for the shared container.

 If you are in the USA, contact the Embassy of Spain by phone if you need the latest information.

 Washington, DC 20037

 Be aware that Ship Overseas does NOT collect the import duty.
 You must pay it at the time of vehicle pickup.

 We are authorized shippers for the US military to Spain.
 The military should cover the cost of shipment; however, if you plan to ship a second car (such as your spouse’s) you’re responsible for paying for that second shipment.